-- What is COPD? - · What causes COPD? - · How will it affect me? - Can it be treated? - · What will happen if my disease gets worse? - · What will happen if I need to be admitted to the hospital? - · How will I know when I need oxygen at home? - What if I do not wish to be admitted to intensive care for ventilation?
+- · What is COPD? - What causes COPD? - How will it affect me? - Can it be treated? - · What will happen if my disease gets worse? - What will happen if I need to be admitted to the hospital? - How will I know when I need oxygen at home? - What if I do not wish to be admitted to intensive care for ventilation?

-Answers to these questions can be developed from this document and will depend on local circumstances.
-In all cases, it is important that answers are clear and use terminology that the patient understands.
+Answers to these questions can be developed from this document and will depend on local circumstances. in all cases it is important that answers are clear and use terminology that the patient understands.

-There are several different types of educational programs, ranging from simple distribution of printed materials, to teaching sessions designed to convey information about COPD, to workshops designed to train patients in specific skills.
+There are several different types of educational programs. ranging from simple distribution of printed materials, to teaching sessions designed to convey information about COPD, to workshops designed to train patients in specific skills.
 Self-management programs for COPD patients are being developed and medical/economic benefits evaluated^{408,409}.
 Limited published data exist evaluating the efficacy of chronic care model components in COPD management93.
 However, COPD patients recruited to a comprehensive COPD education program in Canada had significantly fewer exacerbations and hospitalizations. and used fewer health care resources94.
-These encouraging results require replication in other health care systems and patient groups.
+Self-management programs have produced mixed results in other jurisdictions, possibly owing to differences in the study population, disease severity and individual components in the self-management program450.

 Although printed materials may be a useful adjunct to other educational messages, passive dissemination of printed materials alone does not improve skills or health outcomes.
 Education is most effective when it is interactive and conducted in small workshops88 (Evidence B) designed to improve both knowledge and skills.
-Behavioral approaches such as cognitive therapy and behavior modification lead to more effective self-management skills and maintenance of exercise programs.
+Behavioral approaches such as cognitive therapy and behavior modification lead to more effective selfmanagement skills and maintenance of exercise programs.